davidweatherstone/Data-Analyst-Portfolio/Projects/Python Data exploration - UK Vehicle Accidents/README.md

 </details>

-Creating this function allowed me to save a significant amount of memory which will speed up querying the data and allow for datatype-specific methods to be used.
+Creating this function will allow me to optimize memory usage.
+This results in quicker results when querying and allows for datatype-specific methods to be used.

-The chaining format used in this query is discussed in Matt Harrisons book "Effective Pandas".
-By chaining methods within my query I am able to comment out code as I go, so that I can build on the function incrementally and experiment to get to the result I want.
+The query structure, based on method changing is inspired by Matt Harrison's book "Effective Pandas".
+This approach allows me to comment out code as I do, so that I can build the function incrementally and experiment to get the result I want.

 ## Exploration

-I've created multiple queries using Pandas and then often displayed the results in plots using Seaborn to visualize the results better.
+I've created queries using Pandas and then displayed the results in plots using Seaborn and MatPlotLib.

-While you can view the full notebook here: [Notebook](UK_Accident.ipynb).
-Below are some examples of the transformations carried out on the data to plot the data.
+While you can view the full notebook here: [Notebook](UK_Accident.ipynb), below are some examples of the transformations carried out on the data to plot the data.

 <details>
    <summary>Accidents by day light</summary>